y29r/tome-docs/docs/API.md

 !!! tip "Returns"
 	1. `#!luau arrayOfObjects: {any}` &mdash; The same objects that were passed in.

-The same as `#!luau Tome:Remove` with the one change of being able to provide an array of objects, instead of just one.
+The same as [Tome:Remove] with the one change of being able to provide an array of objects, instead of just one.

 === "Basic Example"
 	```luau linenums="1" hl_lines="8-8"